 I am interested in surveillance and tracking; sousveillance and ways of looking back; the malleability of the digital world; how criminal justice feels and is sensed; emotions and academia in general; and finally, at a personal level, something I have called “schizophrenality”, after Dr Emma Murray’s concept of “veteranality”, which in turn borrows gently from Michel Foucault’s “governmentality”.

-An example of how I work
+Other examples of how I work

-You can find below an assignment I wrote for the second semester of the aforementioned MA.
+You can find linked to below an assignment I wrote for the second semester of the aforementioned MA.
 It focusses on the subject of schizophrenia and how its misdiagnosis may be used to further the crimes of the powerful.

 As with all good learning, teaching and mentoring, I hope to be able to build on the strengths and learn from the weaknesses of the assignment, as I develop a broader ability to research complex and poorly understood topics in innovative and groundbreaking ways.
+The file can be found here.

 What I am looking for now